DevBuddsLab/ultimate-math-quiz/README.md

 6. The game ends when all lives are lost.
 7. You can toggle between dark/light theme by using the button or clicking T!

-## Hosting

-You can host this game for free using GitHub Pages:

-1. Create a new GitHub repository.
-2. Upload the `index.html` file.
-3. Go to **Settings → Pages → Source → main branch → /root**.
-4. Save the settings and access your live game URL.

 ## Technologies Used